tomjoht/tomjoht.github.io/_restapicourse/docapis_make_curl_call.md

 cURL is a command-line utility that lets you excecute HTTP requests with different parameters and methods.
 In this section, you'll use cURL to make these same requests.

-## Prepare the call in cURL format
+## Prepare the weather request in cURL format

 {{activity}}
 1. Go back into the [Weather API](https://www.mashape.com/fyhao/weather-13).